bsamaha/bsamaha.github.io/_pages/about.md

 I love wrangling data and mining insights out of it.
 I love to get lost in the technical exploration of a new data set.
 However, my experience has taught me that numbers do not always translate perfectly to real life.
 It is deciphering these boundaries, between theoretical and actual, where I love to work.
 <br/>
 <br/>
-My favorite maxim is all models are wrong, but some models are useful.
+My favorite maxim is "all models are wrong, but some models are useful."